Published in

 4. Girl Reading a Letter at an Open Window.

-The masterpiece by Jan Vermeer portrays the girl who is reading a letter.
-The golden curly hair with a bun tied enrich the details of the composition.
+This masterpiece by Jan Vermeer portrays a girl reading a letter.
+The golden curly hair with a bun tied enriches the details of the composition.
 The foreground consists of a table with a rug, a delft plate with apples, and a large green deceptive form of curtains.
 The window throws light on her face while she reads the letter.
 There may be a story of positivity and love here.
 This letter is from a loved one of the girl, which she reads with sparkling eyes.
-Even the reflection of the girl’s face that is visible on the glass panel of the window is magnificent.
+The reflection of the girl’s face that is visible on the glass panel of the window is magnificent.
 Other than the fine details that the artist added, there is a combination of bright pigments, making it specular and beautiful.
-One thing I found in his masterwork is the original and natural look of things in the foreground and the fine works of the rugs in every piece.
+One thing I found in his masterwork is the original and natural look of things in the foreground and the details, observed through the rugs in the foreground.

 Girl Reading a Letter at an Open Window Johannes Vermeer